ExpressLRS/Docs/docs/quick-start/rx-hmep2400.md

 ### Method 2

+!!! note ""
-*Note: This method will only work once the Home Network SSID and Password has been configured with the receiver*
+    Note: This method will only work once the Home Network SSID and Password has been configured with the receiver

 With the receiver [wired properly](../../quick-start/rx-fcprep/#namimnorc-voyager-flash) to your FC, select the right target and set your [Firmware Options](../../quick-start/firmware-options) in the ExpressLRS Configurator.